xragua/xraybinaryorbit/paper/paper.md

 The software provides a user-friendly interface for managing the various parameters that influence orbital modulations.
 Upon first use, the user inputs parameters through a form, which are then saved in a file within the running directory.
 This file is automatically loaded in future runs, eliminating the need to re-enter all parameters.

 ### Fitting Functions
-For fitting orbital parameters, the software offers two approaches: least squares (LS) and particle swarm optimization (PSO) (see [@10.1162/EVCO_r_00180,@pyswarms]).
+The software offers two fitting approaches: least squares (LS) and particle swarm optimization (PSO) [@10.1162/EVCO_r_00180,@pyswarms].
 The LS methods is faster but may fail to converge in certain cases, whereas the PS0 is more robust but computationally intensive.

 # Statement of Need